mynameisraj/zoom/README.md

 **NOTE**: At this time, Zoom is only supported on Webkit browsers.
 I'm working on the others, though.

 ## Usage
-You need to include a few basic styles to use zoom.
-These are found in style.css.

 After including zoom.js and script.js, you can simply have linked images in the following format and Zoom will pick them up automatically:

 `<a href="FULL SIZE"><img src="THUMBNAIL"></a>`